Don’t Get Mugged by Feedback

 One source of feedback, I received, was from my opponents.
 I learned this from Peter Block’s book (1987) The Empowered Manager.
 Peter’s quadrant with trust and agreement as axes, had allies, adversaries, bedfellows, and opponents.
 Opponents were the people you trusted but don’t necessarily agree with.
 Every school where I was principal, I quickly tried to identify those opponents.
 Yes, there were agreements but the key was I trusted them to give me accurate feedback, even thought I didn’t like it very much at times.

 Frank Wagner, a co-developer of Stakeholder Centered Coaching, trained me in 2015.
 There are only a few of us in education using this method which has been extremely successful in coaching business leaders.
 Since my training, when working with principals and central office, I ask this question to help them choose their stakeholders.
-“If this person comes into your office and tells you of a problem, your response is, this must be a problem, pick that person.”
-They don’t want to sandbag you and they also don’t want to ‘suck up.’
+“If this person comes into your office and tells you of a problem, your response is, this must be a problem because you trust their judgment.
+Choose that person.”
+They don’t want to sandbag you and they don’t want to ‘suck up’ to you.
 They are giving you unfiltered feedback.
 Trust them.

-Leaders, with the help of feedback from people they trust, will pick one or two things to get better at in their leadership behaviors.
+Leaders, with the help of feedback from people they trust, will pick one or two things to make their leadership skills better.
 Of course, this requires the leader to have the courage to receive feedback and take it seriously, the humility to listen and accept they don’t know everything, and the discipline to follow through.

 This process is different than most evaluation procedures in schools.
 Getting better as a leader is more than test scores, staff being happy, and managing supervisor directives.
 Diane Zimmerman and I wrote about Stakeholder Centered Coaching process in schools in our 2018 book, 9 Professional Conversations to Change Schools.